 Great costume and a great spiel.
 It is aimed mostly at kids to get them outdoors and appreciating nature but is wonderfully entertaining for grownups too.

 Blow darts.
-I hit theblowgun_4050 target but would surely starve if I had to rely on this the get my supper.
+I hit the target but would surely starve if I had to rely on this the get my supper.
 This experience was brought to us by an older First Nations gentleman who shoots blow darts competitively.
 Who knew?

 Cooking and sampling.
 Dutch ovens, smokers, grills, steamers and lots more.
 There are lots of ways to make delicious meals.
 We sampled our way through that exhibit.